Tanzeebul-Tamim/Assignment-Compiler/README.md

          This naming convention allows the program to automatically detect the correct order of tasks.

       4. **_Manual Sequencing (If Needed)_:** <br>
-         If your files are not named sequentially or don’t follow a consistent pattern, the program will prompt you to manually arrange the task order.
+         Prompts you to manually arrange the task order if your files are not named sequentially or don’t follow a consistent pattern.
 This ensures that your final output file is properly structured, sequenced, and adheres to the assignment submission requirements.

          > **_Note_:** <br>
-         > In the OOP tasks assigned by BRAC university, class names often don’t follow any naming sequence.
+         > In the OOP tasks assigned by BRAC university, class-names often don’t follow any naming sequence.
 Instead, they use random names that are relevant to the task (e.g., `Circle`, `Employee`, `BankAccount`).
 This makes manual sequencing especially important to ensure that the tasks are arranged correctly before generating the output file.

 Following these steps will ensure a smooth file compilation process.